What is Verification?

 - Refrain from taking any action he or she believes is contrary to law, regulation, or the best interests of the student and parents he or she serves.

-- Ensure that the information he or she provides in accurate, unbiased, and does not reflect any preference arising from actual or potential personal gain.
+- Ensure that the information he or she provides is inaccurate, unbiased, and does not reflect any preference arising from actual or potential personal gain.

 Revised Fall 2018.